Hanysdata/portfolio-project/README.md

 ## 🤝 Let’s Connect!

-I’m always open to opportunities in **data analytics**—especially in finance or fleet optimization roles where I can create value from data.
+I’m always open to opportunities in **data analytics** especially in finance or fleet optimization roles where I can create value from data.
 If you're hiring or would like to collaborate:

 **Email:** hanysmaulia91@gmail.com
 **LinkedIn:** [LinkedIn Profile](https://linkedin.com/in/hanysmaulia)